article background

 Can I use my Telstra modem with another provider?

-According to Telstra, its NBN modem is locked, however there are user reports that it will work with some other providers.
-If you do leave Telstra then phone calls or 4G backup services would be disabled.
+According to Telstra, its NBN modems are locked.
+However, there are user reports that they will work with some other providers.
+If you do leave Telstra, then phone calls or 4G backup services will be disabled.

 The following table features selected published Telstra NBN plans from Canstar Blue’s database, listed in order of cost from the lowest to highest and then by data allowance.
 Use our NBN comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.